 Steve loves spending time with his wife and four children, particularly if it is at his cabin in Island Park, ID.
 You may see him on the lake, riding an ATV, or flipping an arrow were you inclined to do a fly-over.

-Objectives: Overview of the correct way to assess Level of Consciousness.
-Understand the importance of the metric in any assessment.
-Understand how deterioration measures lack perfusion.
-Understand how to weave the Alert and Oriented questions into the assessment.
-Understand how AVPU is a natural segue to Glasgow Coma Scale measurement.
-Understand how the entire metric […]
+This presentation gives an overview of the correct way to assess level of consciousness and to understand the importance of the metric in any assessment, how deterioration measures lack of perfusion, how to weave the alert and oriented questions into the assessment, how AVPU is a natural segue to the Glasgow Coma Scale measurement, and […]